tralph3/Steam-Metadata-Editor/README.md

 Download the source code and install python3.6 or greater.
 Make sure to install Tk/Tcl with it.

+* macOS

+You need Python3.6 or greater and Tkinter.
+You can install them with Brew.
+If you don't have it already, install Brew by typing in the terminal:
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+Then to install Python:
+Brew install Python3

+Then to install Tkinter:
+Brew install Tkinter

+Download the source of the Steam Metadata Editor, then navigate to its folder in the terminal: cd PATH/TO/FOLDER cd src

+then type this to launch the app:

+Python3 main.py

 ---

 ## How does it work?